 We’re being told to relax, hustle, get fit, eat well, eat whatever we want.
 Learn a new language, binge watch TV shows, try to work, work less.
 Make a schedule, don’t make a schedule.
-The amount of information is overwhelming and for those who already are struggling with a new normal, all of this information can trigger a relapse.
+The amount of information is overwhelming and for those who already are struggling with a new normal, all of this information can trigger a relapse in substance use.

 At Sage, we understand that putting together a daily schedule can help with addiction recovery.
 We also understand that in this climate, keeping to a normal schedule is harder than it’s ever been.
 We compiled a list of things you can do to take care of yourself, an example schedule, and several tips on how to create your own schedule to support you during this unexpected detour on your journey to recovering from addiction.

 After reading this article, you will have 40 examples of ways to stay centered and be able to put together a daily schedule to keep you on track to recovery.
 We are also going to add a bonus schedule template to start!

 Staying centered is often described as “being in balance with the two disparate parts of ourselves” and learning how to stay in the moment.
 For some, this could be staying in an even place between anxiety and depression, not thinking too much and not thinking too little.
 Staying centered is essential for recovery because it keeps you from swinging from one extreme to the other.

 To stay centered, we suggest practicing self-care.
 Self-care can be broken into 6 types: physical, emotional, spiritual, intellectual, social and sensory.